DORAbabu01/DORAbabu01/README.md

-- 👋 Hi, I’m @DORAbabu01
+- 👋 Hi, I’m Dorababu Chintala
-- 👀 I’m interested in ...
+- 👀 I’m passionated about Data Engineering, Big data developer and Stratergy designations
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently pursuing Masters in Management informative systems
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Intern and Full time projects
-- 📫 How to reach me ...
+- 📫 How to reach me dchint3@uic.edu / dorachintala23@gmail.com

 Personally, I believe No matter where I came from, one brilliant idea and a desire to learn new things crowned me as emperor and infused my endeavors with vivacious vitality.
 I am a professional at deciphering data from a statistical and corporate viewpoint, and my technical skills blend with my domain knowledge of e-commerce and education to develop solutions that are action-oriented and address with significant business concerns.
 Leveraging current ETL/ELT strategies for data modeling and data warehouse architecture, terabytes of enterprise data are then used to develop algorithms using predictive analytics.